DarkOceanInteractive/git-conventions/README.md

 ### Slightly more advanced concepts

 There is much more to Git and GitHub, herebelow we will introduce some more advanced concepts.
-If they often prove very useful, they are not absolutely necessary, so maybe don't focus on these too much at the beginning.
+While they often prove very useful, they are not absolutely necessary, so maybe don't focus on these too much at the beginning.

 #### Issues

-Issues describe bugs, wanted features, questions, requests about a repository.
+Issues describe bugs, wanted features, questions, and requests about a repository.
 To create an issue, go to the `Issues` tab on the repository's page on GitHub, and click `New issue`.

 <p align="center">
   <img alt="Create an issue" src="assets/create-issue.png"/>
 </p>

-Then you can assign people to the issue, add a description and a label to categorize your issue (is it a bug report, a request for a feature, a question, ...?).
+Then you can assign people to the issue, add a description and add a label to categorize your issue (is it a bug report, a request for a feature, a question, ...?).
 The repository contributors can then discuss the issue here.

 #### Branches

 Very early, you might encounter `conflicts`.
-These happen when you worked on the same files and lines as someone else.
+These happen when you worked on the same files and lines of code as someone else.
 It will usually occur while pulling or pushing, as you try to synchronize your local work with the online repository.

-Conflicts can sometime be a pain to solve, and it's often preferable to solve them one big time rather than at almost every commit we make.
+Conflicts can sometimes be a pain to solve, and it's often preferable to solve them all at once after a while rather than at almost every commit we make.
 One way to do that is to work with branches.
-Think of a repository's commits history as a tree's trunk.
+Think of a repository's commit history as a tree's trunk.
 The "trunk" is called the main branch.
 Other git branches are like tree branches, that leave the trunk at some point in the tree's growth, and eventually join the trunk back at a latter point.
 When working on a project, a good practice is to create a branch for each feature you or a sub-team wants to develop.